julelang/manual/src/std/net.md

 ```jule
 static fn Resolve(mut network: Network, addr: str)!: &TCPAddr
 ```
-Returns an address of TCP end point.
-The network must be a TCP network name.
+Returns an address of TCP end point\.
+The network must be a TCP network name\.

-See the \[Dial\] function for a description of the network and addr parameters.
+See the \[Dial\] function for a description of the network and addr parameters\.

-Exceptionals are always will be AddrError.

 ### Network
 ```jule
 fn Network(self): str
 ```
-Returns the address&#39;s network name.
+Returns the address&#39;s network name\.

 ### Str
 ```jule
 fn Str(self): str
 ```
-Returns string form of address.
+Returns string form of address\.

 ## UDPAddr
 ```jule